ryan4yin/nixos-and-flakes-book/docs/development/distributed-building.md

 # Distributed Building

-Distributed building can speed up the build process by utilizing multiple machines.

-For ordinary NixOS users, distributed building is generally not very useful because NixOS's official `cache.nixos.org` provides the vast majority of caches for the `x86_64` architecture.
+Distributed building can significantly speed up the build process by utilizing multiple machines.
+However, for ordinary NixOS users, distributed building may not be very useful since `cache.nixos.org` provides a vast majority of caches for the `x86_64` architecture.

-Distributed building is of great value in scenarios where there is no cache available, such as:
+Distributed building is particularly valuable in scenarios where no cache is available, such as:

-1. Users of `RISC-V` or `ARM64` architectures (especially `RISC-V`), because there are very few caches for these two architectures in the official cache repository, which often requires a lot of local compilation.
+1. Users of `RISC-V` or `ARM64` architectures, especially `RISC-V`, as there are very few caches for these architectures in the official cache repository.
+Local compilation is often required.
-2. Users who customize the system a lot, because the packages in the official cache repository are all default configurations.
-If you change the build parameters, then the official cache is not applicable, and you need to compile locally.
-For instance, in the embedded scenario, there is often a need for customization of the underlying kernel, drivers, etc., which leads to the need for local compilation.
+2. Users who heavily customize their systems.
+The packages in the official cache repository are built with default configurations.
+If you modify the build parameters, the official cache is not applicable, and local compilation is necessary.
+For example, in embedded scenarios, customization of the underlying kernel, drivers, etc., is often required, leading to the need for local compilation.

-## Configure Distributed Building
+## Configuring Distributed Building

 Currently, there is no official documentation for distributed building.
-However, I have listed some recommended reference documents at the end of this chapter, along with my distributed build configuration (a NixOS Module).
+However, I have provided a sample distributed build configuration (a NixOS module) below, along with some recommended reference documents at the end of this section.

 ```nix
 { ... }: {